Articles and Guidance on Business Sale

 Enterprise Value (EV) is a measure of a company’s total business value.
 EV is the theoretical price for a business if it were to be bought.

-Valuation of privately own companies earning income of 1 million or less is often based on Seller’s Discretionary Earnings (SDE), a common metric
+Valuation of privately own companies earning income of 1 million or less is often based on Seller’s Discretionary Earnings (SDE), a common metric.

 For a small business owner it's important to have a risk management strategy on place to increase business value.
 When preparing your company for sale, a risk management plan shall be a priority.

-Thinking of selling your business?
 Read this step-by-step guide about where to begin, and how to schedule the tasks and steps to orchestrate the sale process in logical and efficient way.

 Selling your company is a once-in-a-lifetime event.
 To get the best possible return on your investment, check these 12+1 things to do when preparing your business for sale.